dariocazzani/CarND-MPC-Project/README.md

  #### Errors and a new vehicle state

  A controller activates the vehicle to follow the reference trajectory within a set of design requirements.
- One of the requirements is to minimize to errors:
+ One of the requirements is to minimize 2 errors:

  * The distance of the vehicle from the desired trajectory
  * The difference of the vehicle orientation and the trajectory orientation